 2. Choose Your Settings

 In general, photography during blue hour benefits from a far less complicated workflow.
-So knowing and choosing your camera settings doesn’t need any specialing knowledge or expertise.
+So knowing and choosing your camera settings doesn’t need any special knowledge or expertise.
 (See: how do I find my camera settings?)

 First of all, let’s remove the complexities that shooting at other times of the day present – full bright and pitch black.

 There’s no need for additional lighting or excessive ISO as the scene has a soft and pleasing amount of illumination.
 Also, you don’t have to worry about motion blur due to using long shutter speeds.